Applesaucesomer/CobraPinger/README.md

 `WHISPER_MODEL` environment variable (defaults to `base.en`).
 If you already have a downloaded model file, set `WHISPER_MODEL_PATH` to its location to avoid any online downloads.
+The Whisper model is cached on first use so subsequent transcriptions do not reload it.

 If the fallback fails with an error, verify `ffmpeg` is installed and that the YouTube URL is accessible.
 Errors like `HTTP Error 400` usually indicate the